Peckmore/Journey/README.md

 The completed implementation of **Journey** was used to gather feedback from users and evaluate both the design against the goals, and whether the tool was a useful addition to the users browsing experience.

+Feedback from users is shown below:

+_"As someone who isn’t ‘techie’, I found this to be a really good feature, and one that I could genuinely see myself using in everyday life."_ - Sarah P.

-Feedback from users will be shown below as it is obtained.
+Additional feedback will be added as it is obtained.

 ## Future Work